 SAS fully supports IATA’s vision that, by 2050, it will be possible to fly commercially without climate impact.
 This vision is to be realized through a combination of new technology, more efficient air traffic management, new fuels and coordinated actions to improve the infrastructure and the conditions under which air transport operates.

 To achieve this vision, IATA and other areas of the airline industry have agreed on a joint target, which will subsequently be adopted by the entire airline industry and is now set to be further developed by ICAO:

 • Improvement of fuel efficiency by an average of 1.5% annually until 2020

 • 50% reduction in greenhouse CO2 emissions by 2050, compared with 2005 levels

-The environment goals up to 2020 will lay the foundation for ensuring that SAS operations will be sustainable in the long-term.
-The work on the necessary measures are a natural, integrated part of the SAS Environmental Programs conducted within the SAS environmental management system certified according to ISO 14001.
-The deterioration in market conditions has not affected SAS’ goals.
+The environmental goals will lay the foundation for ensuring that SAS will be sustainable in the long-term.
+The work on the necessary measures is a natural, integrated part of the SAS Environmental Programs conducted within the SAS environmental management system certified according to ISO 14001.

 - Reduce flight emissions by 20% in 2020 compared with 2010.